Thurston County, Washington Property Taxes

 Assessment notices:

-In Thurston County, assessment notices are sent in the spring each year.
-They’ll typically reach your mailbox by the middle of April.
+In Thurston County, assessment notices are sent in the fall each year.
+They'll typically reach your mailbox by the middle of October.

 Each property owner receives an assessment notice that contains both the market value and assessed value, along with an estimate of your property tax bill.
 By providing insights into how assessed and market values are determined, this section helps property owners navigate their tax responsibilities and understand the valuation processes affecting their property taxes in Thurston County.

-For example, the median tax bill in Thurston County is $3,945, with tax bills ranging significantly across the county.
-Olympia has the highest median home price at $471,900.
+For example, the median tax bill in Thurston County is $4,232, which is above the national median property tax bill of $2,400.
+Tax bills range significantly across the county, from $1,697 in Bucoda to $4,702 in Olympia.
+Olympia also has the highest median home price at $494,900.

 Property Tax Assessment Values Across Thurston County, Washington